zoomacode/hugo-site/content/posts/2026/04/03-miyazaki-love-letter/index.md

 If you think about it, it's just a story about regular life.
 About men and women.
 For a very, very long time — almost our whole existence — we lived that way, where everyone suffered a lot and everyone did their part.
 Someone stayed home, cooking and keeping things together.
 Someone went to the field for hard labor, or went hunting and might never come back.
 Child mortality was brutal.
 Real stories about regular people.
 The heroism of persistence.
 The happiness of supporting each other.
 That's why they resonate at that deeper level, where the fairy tale at the surface somehow makes you feel part of the story.

-Thank you for being alongside me.
+Thank you for being alongside me